Plumbane

 Plumbane is an inorganic chemical compound with the chemical formula PbH_{4}.
 It is a colorless gas.
 It is a metal hydride and group 14 hydride composed of lead and hydrogen.
-Plumbane is not well characterized or well known, and it is thermodynamically unstable with respect to the loss of a hydrogen atom.
-Derivatives of plumbane include lead tetrachloride, PbCl_{4}, and tetraethyllead, (CH_{3}CH_{2})_{4}Pb.
+Plumbane is not well characterized or well known, and it is thermodynamically unstable with respect to the loss of a hydrogen molecule.

 History

 Until recently, it was uncertain whether plumbane had ever actually been synthesized, although the first reports date back to the 1920s and in 1963, Saalfeld and Svec reported the observation of PbH_{4}^{+} by mass spectrometry.
 Plumbane has repeatedly been the subject of Dirac–Hartree–Fock relativistic calculation studies, which investigate the stabilities, geometries, and relative energies of hydrides of the formula MH_{4} or MH_{2}.

 Properties

 Plumbane is an unstable colorless gas and is the heaviest group IV hydride; and has a tetrahedral (T_{d}) structure with an equilibrium distance between lead and hydrogen of 1.73 Å. By weight, plumbane is 1.91% hydrogen and 98.09% lead.
 In plumbane, the formal oxidation states of hydrogen and lead are +1 and −4, respectively, because the electronegativity of lead(IV) is higher than that of hydrogen.
 The stability of hydrides MH_{4} (M = C–Pb) decreases as the atomic number of M increases.